-How can I control the order of the attributes listed in the filter dropdowns?
+How to change the order of the items in the filter dropdowns

-You can also control the order in which attributes are listed in the filter dropdowns above the table.
+Most of the filter dropdowns that you can add above the product table can only be sorted alphabetically.
+However, it is possible to control the order in which attributes are listed.
 This is done in WooCommerce rather than our plugin.

 The attributes in the filter dropdowns are sorted according to the ‘Default sort order’ set in Products > Attributes.
 If you hover over the Name column and click the Edit link, then you will see a page where you can set the ordering.

 In the example screenshot, we’ve set the “Brand” attribute to be ordered by ‘Name’ (i.e. alphabetical).

 If you use ‘Custom ordering’ then you can drag and drop the attributes into the correct order when you edit the terms for that attribute (click ‘Configure Terms’ from the Products > Attributes page).